Olbermann: Bush, Cheney Should Resign

 current events, technology, and other areas of interest

-Labels: current events, film, health
+Labels: current_events, film, health

-Perhaps the most shocking of the results was the response to a question about daily prayer.
-Only 41% of the people surveyed responded that they pray five times a day.
-If this is even somewhat representative of the community at large, that means that not even half of the community performs its most basic requirement to Allāh.For our own personal salvation, we must solidify our five daily prayers.
+For our own personal salvation, we must solidify our five daily prayers.
 It will be the primary determinant of our final eternal destination.
 Furthermore, for the sake of our condition in the dunya (this world), we must realize that Allāh will not grant us success until we fulfill this most basic obligation.
 As Allāh tells us clearly in the Qur’ān:

 “The first thing people will be accountable for on the Day of Judgment is prayer.
 Allāh will say to His angels, “Look at my servants’ prayers.
 Were they complete or not?”
 If they were complete It will be written as complete.
 If they were not fully complete Allāh will say.
 “See if my servant has voluntary prayers.”
 If he has them Allāh will say, “Complete his obligatory prayers shortage with his voluntary prayers.”
 Then the rest of his deeds will be dealt with in the same manner.”(Reported by Imāms Ahmad, Abū Dāwūd, an-Nisā'i, and al-Hakim)